overlordpro-sys/keycool84keyboard/README.md

 Using the built in 3D PCB viewer, took a look at the 3D model of what the PCB would look like.
 It was really neat seeing something I had designed myself.
 ![image](https://user-images.githubusercontent.com/64398319/157820904-c71715d5-1f2b-48c7-a5bc-12e582cc88d9.png)

-Here's what they looked like when they came:
+After generating the neccessary Gerber files, I placed my order with JLCPCB and chose a white PCB.
+Here's what the PCBs looked like when they came:
 ![image](https://user-images.githubusercontent.com/64398319/163095199-d4282166-2887-47cb-b82f-f2c585919dc5.png)

 # The Plate
 The easiest way to maintain the same size and location for the screw holes was to make a copy of the old PCB file.
-After removing the switches, diodes, and Arduino footprints on a duplicate file, I ended up with a plain outline with screw holes.
+After removing the switches, diodes, and Arduino footprints on the duplicate project, I ended up with a plain outline with screw holes.

 ![image](https://user-images.githubusercontent.com/64398319/156914999-5e441838-1f00-4a85-bbc8-6bfe073fd34e.png)